333 ways to ask for a joke

 Natural language interaction systems, such as those created with Artificial Solutions’ Teneo Platform, are at their most basic a way to match an input from a user with an appropriate answer.
 However, to pick the correct response, the system must recognize a dizzying array of different ways of saying the same thing.
 To complicate matters further, words are hardly ever used in isolation.
 This means that a natural language interaction system must understand not only variants of words but also combinations of variants.

-To take an example, Artificial Solutions’ personal smartphone assistant Indigo can tell jokes.
+To take an example, Artificial Solutions’ personal smartphone assistant our natural language app can tell jokes.
 The basic request is simple enough, along the lines of “please tell me joke”.
 However, there are at over 20 synonyms of “joke”, including “anecdote”, “funny story”, and “amusing story”.
 Then there are the variations in the phrase “please tell me”, which combine with joke synonyms in different ways.
-Overall, if we count all the possible variants and combinations, we find that Indigo understands at least 333 different ways to ask for a joke!
+Overall, if we count all the possible variants and combinations, we find that our natural language app understands at least 333 different ways to ask for a joke!

 Clearly, coding all these variants by hand to capture a single intent (“please tell me a joke”) isn’t very effective.
 At Artificial Solutions we have solved this problem by means of language objects, modular collections of words and phrases, organized in libraries.
 These language objects build on each other going all the way from single words via groups of synonyms, up to complete phrases.